TDXDigital/TPS/README.md

 # Operations
 1. Installation
   1. Requirements
-2. Setting up a station
+1. Setting up a station
-3. Genres
+1. Genres
-4. DJs and Programs
+1. DJs and Programs
-5. Reporting
+1. Reporting

 # 1. Installation
 Installation of this platform during the Alpha and Beta phases is to place the entire directory within a location that is available to the web server.
-Configuration of the XML connection file located in the TPSBIN/XML/Settings.xml file define the connection type to the Database server as well as the authentication type used for user login. supported methods of Login are LDAP or LDAPS authentication CHAP or RADIUS is not supported as of current.
+Configuration of the XML connection file located in the TPSBIN/XML/DBSETTINGS.xml file define the connection type to the Database server as well as the authentication type used for user login. supported methods of Login are LDAP or LDAPS authentication CHAP or RADIUS is not supported as of current.
 The database must always use a MySQL server at the current time.

 ## 1.1 Requirements
 This program requires a Web Server (such as apache or IIS) with PHP installed as well as a MySQL 5+ database.
 The user will use a web browser or other supported application to connect to the database.
+####The following PHP extensions are required:
+* LDAP
+* mcrypt